COMP9447-Team-1-21t3/Seek-Rats/README.md

 Hard coded secrets that are found will be highlighted\
 When you hover over a highlighted secret with your cursor, information about the secret will be displayed

+## Github Bot
+The webhook uses DynamoDB tables to track the status of pull requst reviews.\
+The python file in /lambda_layers/status_tracking_CRUD/report_status_tracking.py is a function that defines the CRUD operations\
+of the DynamoDB tables related to status tracking.
+This python file is designed to be zipped as a lambda layer for usage convenience.